divyansharma001/CypherCraft/README.md

-An Edtech platform built with Next.js.
+An Edtech platform built with Next.js and typescript.